Bryan Primus

 Security

-Meanwhile when using SSH you are using a private and public key pair for authentication. which works differently:
+When using SSH, we use a private and public key pair for authentication, which works differently:

-Your local machine uses the private key to prove your identity without sending the private key itself over the network.
-Instead, the server will send a challenge to your local machine that only your private key can solve.
-The challenge will be newly generated every time we try to make a connection to the remote server.
-After solving the challenge, the server will then reverify it with your public key on the remote server, and if it matches, you are now authenticated.
-That said, only the challenge is sent over the network, and it is always changing to make it harder to guess when there is a network interception.
+Our local machine uses the private key to prove our identity without sending the private key itself over the network.
+Instead, the server sends a challenge to our local machine that only our private key can solve.
+This challenge is newly generated every time we try to connect to the remote server.
+After our machine solves the challenge, the server verifies the response using our public key.
+If it matches, we are authenticated.
+Because the challenge changes every time, intercepting the network traffic won’t help an attacker gain access.

 Convenience

-Using SSH is more convenient than HTTPS for connecting to a remote server because it eliminates the need to enter your password every time.
-Instead, you can use an SSH-Agent, which securely stores your passphrase in memory, and it will handle the authentication process for subsequent connections.
+Using SSH is more convenient than HTTPS for connecting to a remote server because it eliminates the need to enter our token every time.
+Instead, we can use an SSH agent, which securely stores our passphrase in memory and handles the authentication process for subsequent connections.

 Generate SSH Keys

-Before generating a new SSH key, you should check if you already have one because we dont want to accidentally overwrite an existing key.
+Before generating a new SSH key, we should check if we already have one because we don’t want to accidentally overwrite an existing key.

 ### input